davidpet/projects/README.md

    - horizontal snippet generator (considering SnippetMaster to be vertical)
      - eg. cmopare what inheriting interface looks like in a list of languages

+   - Alien Blaster remake (Zazzo the alien, trash talking you with AI based on gameplay)

 1. Figure out how to make OpenMusic paths system independent
 1. See if getting Lisp and OM into Bazel is desirable and feasible